 What Jarrett figured out certainly works!
 But there’s also a tiny hole in the center of Jarrett’s bebop, something not quite right.

 The older I get, the more I wish Barry Harris had gotten a fraction of the acclaim and success showered upon Keith Jarrett.
-From the same year as “Bop-be,” 1976, Harris tracked Live in Tokyo with Sam Jones and Leroy Williams.
+The same year as “Bop-be,” Harris tracked Live in Tokyo with Sam Jones and Leroy Williams.
 In terms of threading bop in 1976, Harris gets an A+, Jarrett gets a B.

 Haden and Motian were older than Jarrett and understood bebop better, probably because they actually played with some of the greatest pre-Coltrane and pre-Evans practitioners: Hampton Hawes and Sonny Clark for Haden, Thelonious Monk and Lennie Tristano for Motian.
 One of the best Bud Powell covers of all time occurred years after the Jarrett American Quartet era, “Oblivion” with Haden, Motian, and Geri Allen in 1989.